 1. Myodesopsias or flying flies:

-These spots appear suddenly when clear areas are looked at and, in addition, they move at the same time as the eyes move so that they remain floating in front of the visual field.
+These spots appear suddenly when bright areas are looked at, and, also, they move at the same time as the eyes move so that they remain floating in front of the visual field.

 2. Photopsies or light flashes:

 They are like flashes or semi-circular lights that last for seconds and are seen, especially at night, where there is low light.

 3. Blurry vision

 Given that vitreous detachment is not dangerous in itself and usually takes place without significant complications.
 Treatment, as such, is not necessary in principle, although it will, in any case, require periodic ophthalmologic check-ups to monitor its evolution.

 Generally and in response to a process of visual adaptation, after some time, the spots are no longer perceived.